grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-slack.md

 **Note:**

 {{< admonition type="note" >}}
 If you have more than one contact point, add a new notification policy rather than edit the default one, so you can route specific alerts to Slack.
-For more information, refer to Notification policies - [here](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/create-notification-policy/#add-new-nested-policy).
+For more information, refer to Notification policies - [slack-integration][here]
 {{< /admonition >}}

+{{% docs/reference %}}
+[slack-integration]: "/docs/grafana/ -> /docs/grafana/latest/alerting/alerting-rules/create-notification-policy/#add-new-nested-policy"

+[slack-integration]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/configure-notifications/create-notification-policy/#add-new-nested-policy"

+{{% /docs/reference %}}